Multigun: Multigun associations

+In the United States

 3-Gun competitions with handguns, rifles and shotguns have been organized in the U.S. since at least the Soldier of Fortune matches starting from 1979 in Missouri.
 Multigun competitions today take place from the small level in most local areas up to large annual national competitions.

 The two large multigun sanctioning bodies in the U.S. are: